ChalkZone: Broadcast

 The pilot for the series first aired on December 31, 1999, as part of Nickelodeon's annual New Year's Eve block, but due to being delayed by Nickelodeon for executive reasons, the series made its official premiere on March 22, 2002.
 The 2002 premiere became the highest-rated premiere in Nickelodeon's history up to that point.

-The show aired in reruns on "Nick on CBS" for more than a year from February 1, 2003, to September 11, 2004.
+The show aired in reruns on "Nick on CBS" for more than a year from February 1, 2003, to September 11, 2004 in the United States.
+In Canada, the series airs on YTV in 2003 to 2007.
 In June 2005, following the announcement that the series had been cancelled, the fourth season of the series premiered.
 Of the season's 11 episodes, only five would be aired that year before Nickelodeon abruptly halted the broadcast of new episodes.
 The remaining six episodes would not air until three years later in June and August 2008.
 The final episode aired on August 23, 2008.

 Since the series' cancellation, reruns aired on Nicktoons until October 30, 2016.
 ChalkZone reruns aired on NickSplat (then known as "The Splat") for two nights only on November 12 and 13, 2016, as part of a block that ran every weekend from August until December commemorating the 25th anniversary of the Nicktoons franchise.
 NickSplat –including ChalkZone– was a subscription channel based on VRV from 2018 to 2020.

 Home media

 During the show's original run, there were no DVD releases specifically for ChalkZone.
 The episode "Future Zone" was released on the Nickstravaganza!
 VHS.
 Three episodes ("Gift Adrift", "French Fry Falls", and "Eschucha Mi Corazon") were released for the Nickstravaganza!
 2 DVD (only "French Fry Falls" was included on the VHS).
 The Christmas-themed episode, "When Santas Collide", was featured on the 2006 DVD Nick Picks Holiday.
-A Complete Series DVD set was released through Amazon.com's CreateSpace manufacture-on-demand program on October 13, 2014; the release is missing the episode "The Smooch" due to music licensing issues with the three-piece Caribbean band.
-A soundtrack album In the Zone has also been released.
+A Complete Series DVD set was released through Amazon.com's CreateSpace manufacture-on-demand program on October 13, 2014.
+A soundtrack album In the Zone was released.
 The entire series is available on Amazon Video and the PlayStation Store, as well as available for streaming on Paramount+.